 A major challenge for mathematics education research is how to measure pupils’ conceptual understanding with acceptable validity and reliability.
 Furthermore, opinion is often divided on whether abstract or concrete representations are better at supporting pupils’ conceptual understanding.

-This study will develop a measure of conceptual understanding using the Comparative Judgement (CJ) approach, and demonstrate the application of CJ to this debate.
-It builds on previous work, including a study by the same researchers, and a recent pilot study demonstrating how CJ could be used to measure learners’ understanding of mathematical concepts.
+This project follows on from previous work, including a study by the same researchers, and a recent pilot study demonstrating how CJ could be used to measure learners’ understanding of mathematical concepts.

 - Improving the quality of GCSE mathematics examinations